 - The story you’re about to post, as well as all associated media, is appropriate for the community, and has been correctly rated.
 See: Rating Your Story & Prohibited Content below.

 - The story is entirely your own original work, or you have the author’s permission to post it.
-See: Copyrighted Material.
+See: Copyrighted FAQ.

 - The story has been placed in the correct category (such as Romance, Science Fiction, Fanfiction, etc.).
 See: Content Categories.